After we completed the introduction phase, we were ready to transition to the full GAPS diet. This felt like food freedom!

 The full GAPS diet is the middle phase, and most people spend the majority of their time on this phase.
 Dr. Natasha says that people usually need to follow the full GAPS diet for 2 years without cheating.
 Some will be able to go quicker, and some may take much longer.
 But 2 years is a good, average timeframe.

 Who is the full GAPS diet for?

-After you’ve completed the introduction phases of the GAPS diet, you’re ready to transition to the full GAPS diet.
-Some people, like those without severe digestive issues, can start with the full GAPS diet without first following the introduction phase.
+After I completed the introduction phases of the GAPS diet, I was ready to transition to the full GAPS diet.
+Dr. Natasha says that some people, like those without severe digestive issues, can start with the full GAPS diet without first following the introduction phase.

 If you do start the full GAPS diet without following the introduction phase, you’ll need to follow the dairy introduction structure.

 How do you follow the full GAPS diet?
 What do you eat?

 After completing the introduction phase, I gained valuable knowledge about my body.
 I knew what foods I was doing well with, and possible foods that could still cause issues.
 I was also very familiar with GAPS cooking techniques.

 In the full GAPS diet, I enjoyed a lot of the same foods I ate on the introduction phase, along with new foods that I couldn’t have before.
 Let’s take a look at what a typical day looks like on the GAPS diet.